mikeknoop/zapier-screencloud/README.md

 # Install

-Download the "zapier" folder into your ScreenCloud plugins directory locally.
+Download all the files into a folder called "zapier" inside your ScreenCloud plugins directory locally.
 Known paths:

 ## Ubuntu 13.04
 `~/.local/share/data/screencloud/ScreenCloud/plugins/`